 Why Do I Daily I

 Self Management Necklaces

-You can check out how I teach my students to self monitor their choices during Daily 5 here with necklaces.
-I have used this system for 5 years and it works amazing for 99.9% of my kinders.
+Next, you can check out how I teach my students to self-monitor their choices during Daily 5 here with necklaces.
+I have used this system for 10 years and it works amazing for 99.9% of my kinders.

 Choice Board in K

-I also use a choice board for my students to make self selected choices during Daily 5.
+Then, I also use a choice board for my students to make self-selected choices during Daily 5.
 I promise you that taking this leap towards independence REDUCES behaviors in my classroom year after year.

 5. Room Prep

-Finally, we can move onto room prep now.
-You may not be able to do a LOT of this over the summer, but grab some times and tricks to be fully prepared now.
+Finally, we can move on to room prep now.
+You may not be able to do a lot of this over the summer, but grab some tricks to be fully prepared now.
 I have another post about Preparing for Kindergarten here as well which goes into more detail about the thought process by where and why I put things where I do.